We may earn a commission if you make a purchase through the links on our website.

 We reviewed the market for IPAMs and analyzed options based on the following criteria:

-- An IPAM that is bundled in with DHCP and DNS servers or can interact with third-party servers.
+• Bundled in with DHCP and DNS servers or can interact with third-party servers.

-- An IP address scanner that can be set to run continuously or on a schedule
+• IP address scanner that can be set to run continuously or on a schedule

-- On demand IP address scanning
+• On-demand IP address scanning

-- Exportable results for analysis in other systems
+• Exportable results for analysis in other systems

-- Options to manage SD-WAN overlay networks
+• Options to manage SD-WAN overlay networks

-- A free trial or a demo system for an opportunity to assess the tool before buying
+• Free trial or a demo system for an opportunity to assess the tool before buying

-- Value for money from an IPAM that provides a competent service at a reasonable price
+• Value for money from an IPAM that provides a competent service at a reasonable price

 With these selection criteria in mind, we identified a number of reliable IP address management systems and we made sure to include some free options.